 Through a mix of hands-on exercises, film clips, and techniques, Bill Fournet will show a new way to lead your teams, better manage risks and assumptions, and apply lessons learned for your teams immediately.
 You will learn how to evolve your leadership capabilities to become more agile and adaptive to the ever-changing business needs in a disciplined organization.
 These techniques may be applied to teams, large and small.

-Can project management cure what ails our world?
+How can project management cure what ails our world?
 From clean drinking water to zero-carbon impact cities, hundreds of “bold” projects are already in development or in execution.
+Bold projects make an impact.
+They “change the game” of how we live or interact with each other in the world.
 These projects seek to transform life on earth as we know it—and to expand into space.
-These are no longer science fiction ideas.
-They are happening today.
-This presentation will provide insights into some of these projects through case studies, highlighting the unique factors and challenges driving their success or failure.
-This is project management on steroids with the opportunity to make a difference.
+These are no longer “science fiction” ideas.
+The greatest potential for bold projects resides in the evolving mindset of project leaders: Real project managers, like you, are making them happen.
+This presentation will provide insights into bold ideas, what it takes to bring them to life, and what drives the success _ or failure _ of turning them into game-changing projects that make a difference.

-How will we manage projects in 2030?
-With the world becoming more connected, collaborative, and mobile, project management must continue evolving to meet its demands.
+Venture: To take a risk, to daringly go on a journey … With the world becoming more connected, collaborative, and mobile, project management must continue evolving to meet its demands.
 Project Managers must be prepared to “Boldly Go Where No One Has Gone Before.”
-The session focuses on what the 2030 generation of project managers will face, a glimpse into how project management will change, and what you can do today to prepare the upcoming project managers.
+The session focuses on what the future generation of project managers will face, a glimpse into how project management will change, and what you can do today to prepare the upcoming project managers.